Donald Trump Jr. Is Impressed By The 'Smile On A Face' Of India's Poor

 During a visit to promote his family's luxury apartments, Trump Jr. had this to say in a television interview with the Indian channel CNBC-TV 18.

 "I think there is something about the spirit of the Indian people that is unique here to other parts of the emerging world.
-You go through a town ... and, I don't want to be glib but you can see the poorest of the poor and there is still a smile on a face ...
+You go through a town ... and, I don't want to be glib but you can see the poorest of the poor and there is still a smile on a face. ...
 I know some of the most successful people in the world and some of them are the most miserable people in the world."

 "You go through a town.... you can see the poorest of the poor and there's still a smile on their face."— NBC News (@NBCNews) February 20, 2018